 Learn about the benefits of year-end giving—along with great ways to achieve your goals.

-Why 2020 Is a Particularly Good Year for Charitable Donations
+Why 2021 Was a Particularly Good Year for Charitable Donations

-In light of needs generated by the still-ongoing COVID-19 pandemic and increased demand on charities, 2020 is a perfect year to donate.
+In light of needs generated by the still-ongoing COVID-19 pandemic, increased demand on charities, and a special tax provision that may disappear after this year, 2021 is a good year to donate.

 Use the IRS’s Tax Exempt Organization search tool to ensure an organization qualifies before contributing.

-The CARES Act encourages big-dollar donations, too, by temporarily lifting the typical limit on deductions for those who itemize.
-Previously, donors could deduct donations on up to 60% adjusted gross income (AGI).
-In 2020, it’s possible to deduct up cash contributions of up to 100% of AGI.
-If you wish to give away your entire year’s income, it’s possible to do so in 2020.
+Big-dollar donations are encouraged, too, by temporarily lifting the typical limit on deductions for those who itemize.
+Before 2020, donors could deduct donations on up to 60% adjusted gross income (AGI).
+In 2021, it’s possible to deduct cash contributions of up to 100% of AGI.
+If you wish to give away your entire year’s income, it’s possible to do so in 2021.

 However, few will benefit from this temporary lift—mainly wealthy older adults with low annual incomes who aren’t dependent on their retirement funds.

-Also, 2020’s stock market growth may mean you have more to give in appreciated assets.
+The past several years’ erratic-yet-steady stock market growth may mean you can give more in appreciated assets.